aws-cert-terraform/aws-certs-main/README.md

 # aws-certs-main

-This repo is for educational purposes of myself and my co-workers.
+This repo (really this entire org) is for educational purposes of myself and my co-workers.
 It both allows me to try new techniques, and provides a platform to introduce cloud computing and IaC

-!!Contents
+## Contents

 There are several distinct applications and platforms that can be launched using these repos.
 I will try and add runbooks for each in the future.
 Until then...